01 of 10

 Tomatoes have a lot of moisture in them, but they also have a lot of seeds.
 So when you slice the tomatoes in preparation for dicing them, you may want to squeeze the juice and seeds into a small bowl.
 Then, strain out the seeds and save the tomato water to incorporate into the ratatouille along with the vegetable stock.Continue to 3 of 10 below.

 Cook Onions and Garlic

 The first vegetables to cook are the onions and garlic.
-Heat a tablespoon or two of olive oil (depending on the quantity of vegetables) in a heavy bottomed skillet and saute the onions until they begin to turn slightly translucent, about 5 minutes.
+Heat a tablespoon or two of olive oil (depending on the number of vegetables) in a heavy-bottomed skillet and sauté the onions until they begin to turn slightly translucent about 5 minutes.
 Add the garlic and continue to saute for another minute or two until fragrant.
 Watch carefully to make sure the garlic doesn't burn.Continue to 4 of 10 below.

 04 of 10

 Add the Zucchini and Yellow Squash

 Zucchini and yellow squash take slightly longer to cook than the eggplant and tomatoes so they need to be added next.
 Sauté for 3 to 4 minutes, until they begin to soften.Continue to 5 of 10 below.